blac-byte/MeetMyProf/README.md

 # MeetMyProf
-The web app MeetMyProf asprires to streamline the student teacher appointment process by providing a one stop solution to scheduling and appointment bookings.
+MeetMyProf is a web application designed to simplify and enhance the process of scheduling appointments between students and teachers.
+It provides a seamless, all-in-one platform for booking and managing appointments, ensuring a smooth and effortless experience for every user.

 ## File structure
 app